 Based on our extensive experience these are the common questions and doubts of our clients when looking to hire in the local market.

 Yes, you can hire top tech talent in Latin America.
 The region possesses a large talent pool of bilingual technology and engineering professionals with extensive experience working with both local and international companies.
-According to the uniRank database in 2023, there are currently 1,869 higher-education institutions in Latin America, with 428 of these eligible for QS top universities consideration, with Brazil, Argentina, Colombia, Mexico, Costa Rica, Peru, and Panama the regional leaders.
+There are currently 1,869 higher-education institutions in Latin America, with 428 of these eligible for QS top universities consideration, with Brazil, Argentina, Colombia, Mexico, Costa Rica, Peru, and Panama the regional leaders.

 Latin America has approximately 5.4 million speakers, with Argentina, Bolivia, Paraguay, Costa Rica, and Chile tanking the highest on the English Proficiency Index.